ShouvikSharma/seen_case_study/README.md

 - This YAML configuration allows for precise control over monitoring and notification mechanisms based on varying requirements, enabling both daily transaction checks and specialized monitoring such as monthly spend patterns.

+# Monitor Processing Script Instruction Manual

+## Overview
+This manual provides detailed instructions on how to use the Python script designed for processing data monitors.
+The script automates data queries, validates results, and manages notifications based on configurations specified in a YAML file.

+## Requirements
+- Python 3.x
+- Libraries: SQLite3, PyYAML, Pandas
+- `sample.db` database file located in a `database` directory
+- Python scripts `helper_tasks.py` and `notification_manager.py` in the `utils` directory

+## Project Structure
+- Ensure your project directory is structured as follows:

+/project
+|-- main_script.py   (the main Python script)
+|-- monitors.yaml    (YAML configuration file)
+/-- /database
+   |-- sample.db    (SQLite database)
+/-- /utils
+   |-- helper_tasks.py
+   |-- notification_manager.py